Cosmological Gravitational Waves from Ultralight Vector Dark Matter

 Regarding the evolution of $h_{\times}$, equation \eqref{WAM_h_+} shows that, before the mode enters the horizon, the evolution is given by $\sigma_{\times}$.
 However, since the background field has no components along the $\hat{e}_2$ direction by construction, $\sigma_{\times} = 0$.
 Therefore, by setting $w_{\times} = 0$, we have that $h_{\times} = 0$ for the whole evolution.
 This behavior is confirmed by our numerical results, although we do not show it for simplicity, as the amplitude remains negligible at all times.

 In Fig. \ref{fig:GW_spectrum} we present the gravitational wave abundance at present-day for different masses of the vector field and for $\gamma_k = \pi/2$.
-We note that the spectrum is anisotropic, and its amplitude is multiplied by a factor of $\sin^2(\gamma_k)$.
+We note that the spectrum is anisotropic, and its amplitude is multiplied by a factor of $\sin^4(\gamma_k)$.
 For the largest wavenumbers we find numerical limitations.
-The spectrum is plotted until the maximum wave-number our modified version of CLASS can integrate.
-We also plot the sensitivities of several gravitational waves detectors \cite{Moore:2014lga}.
+The spectrum is plotted until the maximum wave-number \texttt{class.VFDM} can integrate.
+We also plot the sensitivities of several gravitational wave detectors \cite{Moore:2014lga}.
 The black dashed curve corresponds to the maximum abundance of gravitational waves allowed by combined Planck+Bicep observations \cite{BICEP:2021xfz}, which can be parameterized as \cite{Clarke:2020bil}

 where $k_{\rm eq} = \sqrt{2} H_0 \Omega_{m,0} / \sqrt{\Omega_{r,0}}\,$, with $H_0$ the Hubble parameter at present time, $\Omega_{r,0}$ and $\Omega_{m,0}$ the radiation and matter abundance at present time respectively; and where we used the consistency relation for slow roll models, i.e. $n_t = -r/8$.
 A gravitational wave background at the moment of last scattering produces anisotropies in the CMB through the Sachs-Wolfe effect \cite{Turner:1993vb, Maggiore:1999vm}.